 Stochastic gradient estimators.

-These functions are meant to be used in conjunction with
+These functions are meant to be used in conjuction with

 loss_fn parameter) and